ThatOneTqnk/calcsync/README.md

 # calcsync
-Take jumbled math into a clear-cut image.
+Transform jumbled math into a clear-cut image.